Sobach/mskbeat.backend/README.md

 - emulator.py - separate file for CollectorEmulator with commandline tools;

+- Bounds could be specified using .geojson file.
+And Collectors could filter points: do they exist inside bounds or not.

 #### Changed:

 - Event class: new properties (created, updated, start, end); new methods (is_successor, merge, backup, add_slice).